Oluwakemi-moyin/Retail_Data/README.md

 ### Conclusion
 ---
 These are my recommendations;
-1. The Store should focus on improving sales in the month of February by introducing discounts, and promos
+1. The Store should focus on improving sales in the month of February by introducing discounts and promos
 2. There are opportunities for expansion in these regions; Netherlands, Eire and Germany.
-3.
+3. Customers 14646, 18102 and 17450 are the top 3 customers, they should be given gifts at the end of the year for best patronage.
+4.

 ## Total Quantity Sold